telestoworld/decentraland-transactions/README.md

 ## getContract

-Returns data for a collection of useful Decentraland [contracts](#ContractName) enum. for the different Ethereum [chains](#ChainId).
+Returns data for a collection of useful Telestoworld [contracts](#ContractName) enum. for the different Ethereum [chains](#ChainId).
 It contains all the information necessary to call `sendMetaTransaction`.

 **Definition**